SPARC-FAIR-Codeathon/2024-team-8/README.md

 </p>
 <br/>

-## Reinforcement Learning using SPARC.RL on oSPARC
+## Reinforcement Learning Using SPARC.RL on oSPARC

-#### SPARC.RL Train Surrogate Model Node
+### Using SPARC.RL Train Surrogate Model Node on oSPARC
-Training of the surrogate model can also be done on the oSPARC platform, however without the ability to directly select data from the SPARC platform as previously shown in the standalone client.
-The training can be run using the SPARC.RL Train Surrogate Model node which tries to approximate the relationship of the inputs and outputs of a dynamical system which are passed to the node using csv files (input.csv and output .csv).
+Training of the surrogate model can also be done on the oSPARC platform.
+However, this approach does not provide the ability to directly select data from the SPARC platform as can be done in the stand-alone client.
+The training can be run using the SPARC.RL Train Surrogate Model node.
+This node tries to approximate the underlying dynamical system based on the relationship of the inputs and outputs from the csv files (input.csv and output .csv) passed to the node.
 The SPARC.RL Train Surrogate Model node saves the trained deep neural network to a .h5 file (model.h5).

-The trained surrogate model then serves an input to the SPARC.RL Train Agent node which is used to train the reinforcement learning agent.
-The output of this node is a .zip file containing the trained reinforcement learning agent (ppo_cardiovascular.zip) which then can be used as a controller.
+The trained surrogate model then serves as an input to the SPARC.RL Train Agent node, which is used to train the reinforcement learning agent.
+The output of this node is a .zip file containing the trained reinforcement learning agent (ppo_cardiovascular.zip), which then can be used as a controller.

 <br/>
 <p align="center">
 <img src="./img/osparc_nodes_overview.png" alt="Data saved to hard disk."/>
 <br/>
-        <b>Figure 8.</b> Overview of SPARC.RL nodes on oSPARC.
+        <b>Figure 8.</b> Overview of connected SPARC.RL nodes in a Study on oSPARC.
 </p>

 <br/>
-Below, in Figure 9, you can see an example output of training a surrogate model using the SPARC.RL Train Surrogate Model node on a synthetic dataset generated with the model of [Haberbusch et al.](https://sparc.science/datasets/335) in which stimulation intensities were varied in a range of 0 mA to 5 mA in steps of 0.1 mA and the respective heart rate changes captured.
+Below, in Figure 9, you can see an example output of training a surrogate model using the SPARC.RL Train Surrogate Model node on a synthetic dataset generated with the model from [Haberbusch et al.](https://sparc.science/datasets/335).
+Here the stimulation intensity was varied from 0 mA to 5 mA in steps of 0.1 mA and the respective heart rate change was calculated.
 The model included only a single Long Short-Term Memory (LSTM) layer.
-The data was split into training, test and validation set in a ratio of 8:1:1.
+The data was split into training, test, and validation sets with a ratio of 8:1:1.
 <br/>

 <br/>
 <p align="center">
 <img src="./img/osparc_surrogate_training.png" alt="Surrogate training on oSPARC using SPARC.RL Train Surrogate Model Node"/>
 <br/>
-        <b>Figure 9.</b> Surrogate training on oSPARC using SPARC.RL Train Surrogate Model Node.
+        <b>Figure 9.</b> Surrogate training on oSPARC using SPARC.RL Train Surrogate Model node.
 </p>

 <br/>
-The trained surrogate model showed very good performance in reproducing the dynamics of the full in-silico model, as illustrated for one example of the test dataset shown below (Figure 10).
+The trained surrogate model showed very good performance in reproducing the dynamics of the full in silico model, as illustrated for one example from the test dataset shown below (Figure 10).
 <br/>

 <br/>